Social media optimization (SMO) helps business owners, content creators and social media marketers get the most out of their social media presence.

 Social media optimization is the process of improving your social posts (or your whole social media strategy) to achieve better results: faster follower growth, higher levels of engagement, more clicks or conversions, etc.

-Social media optimization can involve many different techniques and tactics that vary in scope and complexity, such as:
+Optimizing social media for business can involve many different techniques and tactics that vary in scope and complexity, such as:

-Think of SMO as an opportunity for you to analyze and adjust what you’ve been doing on social media to make it perform even better.
+Think of SMO as an opportunity for you to analyze and adjust your online presence to make it perform even better.

 Benefits of social media optimization